A True American Story of Love & Sacrifice

 Normandy, France

-On June 6, 1944, Captain William Neal Waggoner landed at Utah Beach as part of Operation Overlord — the largest seaborne invasion in history.
+On June 6, 1944, Captain William Neal Waggoner landed at Utah Beach as part of Operation Overlord.
 While his boots were in the sand of France, his heart was with Ruth and their newborn son Bill back home in Ohio.
-He wrote to them every day.
+He wrote to them every single day throughout 1944.

 Operation